Near-Optimal Algorithm for Directed Expander Decompositions: Introduction

 \subsection{Our Contribution}

-In this article, we finally give a simple algorithm that generalizes the algorithm from \cite{saranurak2019expander} in a clean way and is thus very accessible even to a non-expert audience.
+In this article, we finally give a simple algorithm that generalizes the algorithm from \cite{saranurak2019expander} in a clean way.
 Further, our algorithm is the first to obtain near-optimal runtimes for both static and dynamic expander decompositions in directed graphs.
 Our result is summarized in the theorem below.